egguy/data-analysis-NSW-rentals/README.md

 - Check the data
 - Prepare the data for analysis with pandas
 - Do some basic analysis with pandas
-  - How is distributed the number of bedrooms (e.g. more towards 1 or 2 bedrooms ?)
+  - How is distributed the number of bedrooms (e.g., more towards 1 or 2 bedrooms ?)
   - The bedrooms' rentals per year
   - How the price is evolving over time
   - How the price is evolving over time for each number of bedrooms